Please note changes to the LADO role from 8th November 2021

-The North Tyneside Safeguarding Children Board procedures provide guidance to managing case of allegations that might indicate that a person is unsuitable to continue to work with children in their present position, or in any capacity.
+The North Tyneside Safeguarding Children Partnership procedures provide guidance to managing case of allegations that might indicate that a person is unsuitable to continue to work with children in their present position, or in any capacity.

 They should be used in a respect of all cases in which it is alleged that an employee has;